-Child care is available from 8:00 am - 8:30 am and again from 3:00 pm - 5:00 pm.
+Childcare is available from 8:00 am - 8:30 am and again from 3:00 pm - 5:00 pm.
 During the school day, children enjoy the same Montessori primary program as children enrolled in the half day or school day option.

-If a family's needs change, children will remain in this classroom but can decrease to a half or school day schedule.
+If a family's needs change, the option to decrease to a half or school day schedule is permitted, during the next year's re-enrollment period.